 With the outbreak of coronavirus, many companies, including those in the U.S., have instituted remote work policies, allowing some or all of their employees to work from home.

 An H1B visa is a temporary work visa in the U.S. which is a permission for the beneficiary to work for a specific employer or their client in a specific metropolitan area while being paid at least the same prevailing wage.

-Therefore, many H1B visa holders are concerned whether such work from home would affect their H1B visa, compared to what is stated in their Labor Condition Application (LCA) with the U.S. Department of Labor (DOL).
+Therefore, many H1B visa holders are concerned whether such work from home will affect their H1B visa, compared to what is stated in their Labor Condition Application (LCA) with the U.S. Department of Labor (DOL).

 Before understanding the impact of working from home, it is important to understand some details of the LCA.

 Before filing the H1B visa petition with the USCIS, an employer has to file a Labor Condition Application (LCA) with the U.S. Department of Labor that specifies the ‘Place of Employment’ as well as any temporary or short-term locations where the beneficiary intends to work.

 The following details clarify what each term means:

 - Temporary or Short-Term Work Locations